Original Windows Restored

 A beautiful house or building presents from all angles and approaches.
 Windows are the focal point to many homes, both from the street and from the kitchen table.
 Historic wooden windows are increasingly rare, which means the value increases.
 Not only do restored windows bring you value when it’s time to list, glass pane replacement yields instant savings by way of energy efficiency.
 Reduce drafts and open the heavy drapes on sunny days, and also keep that heat from escaping throughout the night.
 These subtle changes create a modern feel while maintaining the historic charm.

 With large commercial projects we adapt to your working schedule to assure your workflow goes undisturbed.
-Whether a Town Hall, Courthouse, Historic Building or any type of commercial building, Window Restorations of Connecticut wants to Restore Those Windows.
+Whether a Town Hall, Courthouse, apartment building, or other, Window Restorations of Connecticut wants to Restore Those Windows.
 We work with you, your architects and contractors from the start through completion.

 Are you remodeling in a historic district?
 Are you looking to increase energy efficiency?
 Window Restorations Of Connecticut, formerly Bi-Glass of Connecticut, is the only choice if you’re looking to restore your windows while maintaining the historic value.
 Find out why preserving your windows is often the most cost-effective solution.